FREE SHIPPING OVER $140 (AUSTRALIA ONLY)

 Instructions:

-1. Rinse the parsley leaves thoroughly.
+1. Rinse the leaves thoroughly.

 2. Chop the leaves lightly to help release their oils.